ketan-pednekar/ccart-india/ccart/flood/README.md

 ### INDOFLOODS — Flood Susceptibility & Catchment Attributes (Primary Source)

-These are the core references for CCART‑FSI v1.1 and v1.2.
-They must appear first under the hydrology section.

 Kuntla, S. K., & Saharia, M. (2025).
 INDOFLOODS: A comprehensive database for flood events in India enhanced with catchment attributes.
 Bulletin of the American Meteorological Society, 106(2), E333–E343.